Free Shipping in the U.K on all Designer Fabric and Wallpaper samples

 About

-Shweta Mistry is a women led design studio based in Glasgow founded in 2018; by Shweta, creating exclusive fabrics, wallpapers and interior accessories.
+Mistry Design is a design studio based in Glasgow founded in 2018; by Shweta, creating exclusive fabrics, wallpapers and interior accessories.
 Designs are created from hand painted artwork using rare pigments with global historic significance and heritage painting techniques.
 Cutting edge digital technologies are used to transform the artworks into exclusive products.
-All our wallpapers and fabrics are Made in the UK to the highest quality specifications catering for individual clients as well as high end interior designers and boutique hoteliers.
+All our wallpapers and fabrics are Made in the UK to the highest quality specifications catering for interior trade showrooms as well as high end interior designers and boutique hoteliers.
 The studio also creates bespoke designs for commercial and residential projects.
 Our principals of exclusive designs, quality and integrity are key into every creation.

 What we do